Kensiang/Restaurant-Reservation-System-PHP-Mysql/README.md

 # Restaurant-Reservation-System-PHP-Mysql
-> I will write a guideline to deploy and start a localhost web-app once the project done.
+> I will write a MD file here to guide and deploy a localhost web-app once the project done.
 ---